August 3rd 2017

-From chronic redness to flushed flare-ups and angry red bumps, rosacea ain’t much fun.
+From chronic redness to angry flare-ups, rosacea can be unpredictable and at times make you miserable.
 Here are some tips, tricks and products to help restore calm…

 While rosacea is a long-term skin condition, it can flare-up or go ‘dormant’ for all sorts of reasons, but it differs from your occasional post-gym flush, as Clinique founding dermatologist Dr David Orentreich explains:

 “Generally there are two types of redness: chronic persistent redness (rosacea), and temporary, reactive redness.
 Frequent flushing that gets progressively worse with age is an early sign of chronic persistent redness.
 There also may be areas where little red bumps develop—eventually these go away, leaving an overall base of redness.”

 So things in general are looking pretty red hot from a skin point of view, and not in a good way.
 The first step in tackling rosacea is a trip to the GP, and preferably a dermatologist, to assess your skin and possible courses of treatment, as Aesthetic Doctor Dr Maryam Zamani highlights: